 For changing the Android DPI, type wm density (DPI value) && adb reboot

 Check in the Above screenshot, 640 is just for Example.
 Check your Default DPI and then try to enter some relative DPI value.

-After Enter the command, your device will take a reboot and you'll be able to enjoy the new screen resolution on your Android.
+Consequently, Enter the command and your device will take a reboot and you’ll be able to enjoy the new screen resolution on your Android.